alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 ````
  echo "SW_RESET 1" > /dev/rshim0/misc
 ````
-with should reset a DPU device and
+which should reset a DPU device and

 ````
 ./bfb-install -b /tmp/leap15.5.72330/leap.bfb -r rshim0
 ````
 to push an image to DPU.

 > [!NOTE]
 > These steps validated only for BlueField-2